puppetlabs/puppet-docs/source/guides/style_guide.markdown

     name 'myuser-mymodule'
     version '0.0.1'
-    author ‘Author of the module - for shared modules this is Puppet Labs’ summary ‘One line description of the module’ description ‘Longer description of the module including an example’ license ‘The license the module is release under - generally GPLv2 or Apache’ project_page ‘The URL where the module source is located’
+    author 'Author of the module - for shared modules this is Puppet Labs' summary 'One line description of the module' description 'Longer description of the module including an example' license 'The license the module is release under - generally GPLv2 or Apache' project_page 'The URL where the module source is located'
     dependency 'otheruser-othermodule', '1.2.3'

 ### Versioning